cloudacademypilot/azure-ai-ml-document-processing-lab/steps/03_extract_data_using_prebuilt_models/documentation.md

     ![FR landing page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/03_extract_data_using_prebuilt_models/assets/3.1.png)

 2. Click on the _receipt-with-tips.jpg_ sample and then click on _Analyze_.
 Upon completion, the result is displayed on the right.
-The model extracts printed text fields such as _MerchantAddress_, _MerchantName_, _MerchantPhoneNumber_, etc., aswell as handwritten text fields such as _Tip_ and _Total_ from the receipt.
+The model extracts printed text fields such as _MerchantAddress_, _MerchantName_, _MerchantPhoneNumber_, etc., as well as handwritten text fields such as _Tip_ and _Total_ from the receipt.

     ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/03_extract_data_using_prebuilt_models/assets/3.2.png)